Bombanauts/Bombanauts/README.md

 <img src="/public/assets/images/explosion.png" width=100%>

+### Gameplay
+Players spawn in the 4 different corners and must destroy crates to get to each other and fight till the last one is standing or the timer runs out.
+Each map is randomly generated for a unique game every time!

+### Architecture
+Bombanauts is built using [Three.js](https://threejs.org/) for 3D rendering and [Cannon.js](http://www.cannonjs.org/) as its physics engine, with [Node.js](https://nodejs.org/en/) and [Socket.io](http://socket.io/) to handle server-client interaction, dual [Redux](http://redux.js.org/) stores to handle game state on both the client and server sides, and [React.js](https://facebook.github.io/react/) for front end interfaces.

+The server handles the master game state, and emits all bomb and player location data down to each player, as well as game logic and win conditions.
+Physics and rendering operations are then handled on the client side, with client side socket emissions for kills and destroying crates that update the master game state on the server.

 ### How Do I Play?
 Your goal is to blow up the other players before they blow you up!
 Destroy crates to get to the other players and show no mercy!